thecocolab/crash-course/module 2: intro-python/module2.1: Python101/README.md

    For loops are used for iteration in Python.
 They allow you to repeatedly execute a block of code for a specified number of times or over elements in a sequence.
 In this example, a for loop is used to iterate over integers, performing arithmetic computations for each iteration.

-Certainly!
-Here's an improved version of your introduction:

 ## intro.py

 You can execute the provided code snippets by running the following command in your terminal: